Question asked by a first-year law student-

-A whole crew is on a boat traveling somewhere in the Atlantic Ocean and accidentally a disaster took place.
-All the crew members died and only 4 members were left alive.
-Those 4 named were A, B, C and D. Also out of those 4 members one is of unconscious mind.
+A whole crew is on a boat traveling somewhere in the Atlantic Ocean, and accidentally a disaster took place.
+All the crew members died, and only four members were left alive.
+Those four named were A, B, C, and D. Also, out of those four members, one is of the unconscious mind.

-There is nothing to eat, so they said that we will do the act of cannibalism but while saying the word cannibalism D was in unconscious mind.
+There is nothing to eat, so they said that we will do the act of cannibalism but while speaking the word ‘cannibalism’ D was in an unconscious mind.

 Cannibalism is the act of consuming another individual of the same species as food.
-In this question human eating human.
+In this question, humans eating a human.

 Wow.
 This is a great question.
-I am mind blown by it.
 All will be punished.
 That is for sure.
-I will consult this question with one of my other friend and reply in evening or tomorrow.
+I will consult this question with one of my other colleagues and reply in the evening or tomorrow.
 Is that okay?
-It is an excellent question by the way.
+It is an excellent question, by the way.
+Replied the next day-

-As far as liability of A, B, C and D is concerned; All are liable for murder of D.
+As far as liability of A, B, C, and D are concerned; All are liable for the murder of D.

 Each individual life was equivalent to that of another.
-You may refer the case of R vs Dudley and Stephens, 1884 in which it was clearly said that necessity is not a defense to a charge of murder.
+You may refer to the case of R vs. Dudley and Stephens, 1884, in which it was clearly said that necessity is not a defense to a charge of murder.